Data Wrangling

 TypeError: unhashable type: 'Index'

-We get an error because we are not checking if a single element, x can be found in y, but rather we are checking if the entire list of x is in y.
-Instead we use the isin operator, which checks if each element of x is in y:
+We will get an error because we are not actually checking if a single element x can be found in y, but this code actually checks if the entire list of x is in y.
+Instead, the isin operator will actually check if each individual element of x is in y:

 # Check if each element of x is in y using isin

-There are many ways to check for membership.
-For example, we can use a list comprehension to check if each element of x is in y by iterating through the elements of each list and checking for membership:
+There are many other ways to check for membership.
+One way is to use a list comprehension to check if each element of x is in y by iterating through the elements of each list and comparing each individual x and y to find membership:

 # Check if each element of x is in y